quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 TBD

 # Acknowledgements
+{:numbered="false"}

 Much of the initial work by Robin Marx was done at the Hasselt and KU Leuven Universities.

-Thanks to Marten Seemann, Jana Iyengar, Brian Trammell, Dmitri Tikhonov, Stephen Petrides, Jari Arkko, Marcus Ihlar, Victor Vasiliev, Mirja Kühlewind, Jeremy Lainé, Kazu Yamamoto, Christian Huitema, and Lucas Pardue for their feedback and suggestions.
+Thanks to Jana Iyengar, Brian Trammell, Dmitri Tikhonov, Stephen Petrides, Jari Arkko, Marcus Ihlar, Victor Vasiliev, Mirja Kühlewind, Jeremy Lainé, Kazu Yamamoto, and Christian Huitema for their feedback and suggestions.